rnewson/couchdb-lucene/README.md

 <h1>Searching with couchdb-lucene</h1>

 You can perform all types of queries using Lucene's default <a href="http://lucene.apache.org/java/2_4_0/queryparsersyntax.html">query syntax</a>.
-The _body field is searched by default which will include the extracted text from all attachments.
 The following parameters can be passed for more sophisticated searches;

 <dl>
 <dt>analyzer</dt><dd>The analyzer used to convert the query string into a query object.